 Graduate nurse and midwife programs

-- have less than 12 months full time equivalent experience as an enrolled nurse, registered nurse and/or registered midwife, as relevant to the approved program of study.
+- Have less than 6 months full time equivalent experience as an enrolled nurse, registered nurse and/or registered midwife, as relevant to the approved program of study.
+Note: experience gained as part of COVID-19 workforces will be not included in calculations of hours.

 The Northern Territory Public Sector (NTPS) values diversity and aims to achieve a workforce that is representative of the community we serve, and is committed to improving recruitment, retention and career development opportunities for Australian Aboriginals.
 To support this Special Measures Priority Consideration for Aboriginal applicants applies to the Graduate Nurse and Midwife Programs.

-In line with the NT’s Strategic Plans, places on the program are offered in the following priorities:
+In line with the NT’s Strategic Plans, applications are considered in the following priority order:

 - Aboriginal and NT Resident Graduates